HandyHat/ha-hildebrandglow-dcc/README.md

 Visit the _Integrations_ section within Home Assistant's _Configuration_ panel and click the _Add_ button in the bottom right corner.
 After searching for "Hildebrand Glow", you'll be asked for your  Glow credentials.

-Once you've authenticated to Glow, the integration will automatically set up the following sensors for each of the smart meters on your account.
+Once you've authenticated to Glow, the integration will automatically set up the following sensors for each of the smart meters on your account:

 ### Electricity Sensors

-- Electric Consumption (Today)
+- Electric Consumption (Today) - Consumption today (kWh)

-  Consumption today in kWh
-- Electric Consumption (Year)

-  Consumption for the year to date in kWh
+- Electric Consumption (Year) - Consumption for the year to date (kWh)
-- Electric Cost (Today)

-  Cost in pence of electricity used today
+- Electric Cost (Today) - Cost electricity used today (GBP)
-- Electric Tariff Standing

-  Todays standing charge for electricity (GBP)
+- Electric Tariff Standing - Today's standing charge for electricity (GBP/kWh)
-- Electric Tariff Rate
+- Electric Tariff Rate - Current tariff (GBP/kWh)

-  Current tariff in GBP/kWh
-### GAS Sensors
+### Gas Sensors

-- Gas Consumption (Today)
+- Gas Consumption (Today) - Consumption today (kWh)

-  Consumption today in kWh
-- Gas Consumption (Year)

-  Consumption for the year to date in kWh
+- Gas Consumption (Year) - Consumption for the year to date (kWh)
-- Gas Cost (Today)

-  Cost in pence of GAS used today
+- Gas Cost (Today) - Cost electricity used today (GBP)
-- Gas Tariff Standing

-  Todays standing charge for GAS (GBP)
+- Gas Tariff Standing - Today's standing charge for electricity (GBP/kWh)
-- Gas Tariff Rate
+- Gas Tariff Rate - Current tariff (GBP/kWh)

-  Current tariff in GBP/kWh

-## HASS Energy Integration
+## Energy Management

-The sensors created provide everything needed to integrate Electicity and GAS meter readings as well as costs into the HASS [Home Energy Management](https://www.home-assistant.io/docs/energy/).
+The sensors created integrate directly into Home Assistant's [Home Energy Management](https://www.home-assistant.io/docs/energy/).
 It is recommended you use the yearly sensors in the Energy integration.

 ## Debugging